A robust and scalable estimation for high-dimensional volatility models: Methodology

-Here, $\bm{\Theta}$ is column-wise sparse due to the row-wise sparsity imposed on $\bm{\omega}$ and $\bm{\Phi}_i$'s.
-Since financial returns $\{\bm{r}_{t}\}$ are typically heavy-tailed, a direct regularized LSE of model \eqref{eq:stacked-VAR} may lead to unstable estimation.
-To address this, we first apply an element-wise truncation to $\bm{r}_{t}$ for robustness, and then perform the regularized LSE on the truncated data.
+Owing to the row-wise sparsity of $\bm{\Phi}_i$'s, the coefficient matrix $\bm{\Theta}$ is column-wise sparse.
+Since financial returns $\{\bm{r}_{t}\}$ are typically heavy-tailed, a direct regularized LSE applied to \eqref{eq:stacked-VAR} can be unstable.
+To address this, we first apply an element-wise truncation to the original return series $\{\bm{r}_{t}\}$ for robustness, and then perform the regularized LSE on the truncated data.
+This strategy is particularly suitable for volatility modeling, as $\{\bm{y}_t\}$ is generally not mean-zero and its tail behavior is hence more difficult to characterize.